tryscer/flock/flock-music.md

 ​	"You'll see!"
 ​	Then the lights go out on stage.

 We dance in total darkness.
 Every now and then I feel another body -- a hand touching mine, a torso pressing against mine.
-I don't know for how long I've been dancing and what the Steam Pillars are playing...
+I don't know for how long I've been dancing and what The Steam Pillars are playing...
 I hear many voices, many instruments, many bodies moving across mine.
 I feel like I'm being carried by a stream of people, towards the center of the room, and also up, up...
 It really feels like I'm flying.
 ​	Now my eyes adjust to the dim light... or am I just thinking that I see it?
 But I'm in the middle of the cleared circle in the middle of the room, dancing, no longer the Bunny Hop, but a dance that feels to me to be much more ancient.
 I see people dance around me.
 I see my friends.
 I look at Barry as he's dancing frantically, as he's taking off his jacket.
 Now his jacket becomes a pair of wings.
 Now Barry is a cardinal, small and multicolored.
 He flaps his wings and flies away...
 I am flying too.
 I wonder what bird am I, what bird do I look like to the man dancing next to me.
 Piano notes, strong and urgent, come at me from somewhere...
 ​	Shirley's voice comes on in me ears now.
 But I can't see Shirley anywhere.
 ​	"Did you see it?" she shouts.
 "What did you see?"